tridecco/game-client-web/README.md

 - **Game Replayability**: The client allows users to replay games by fetching game data from the backend server.
 - **Authentication**: The client supports user authentication with JWT and OAuth 2.0.
 - **Responsive Design**: The client is designed to be responsive and work on various devices and screen sizes.
-- **Admin Panel**: The client provides an admin panel for managing users, games, and game records, etc.
+- **Admin Panel**: The client provides an admin panel for managing users, statistics, and game records, etc.
+- **Offline Support**: The client can work offline by caching game data and assets.

 ## Tech Stack